DanTrz/Godot-PlanarReflector-CPP/README.md

 ## 🚀 Installation

-### Method 1: AssetLib (Recommended)
-1. Open Godot 4.4+
-2. Go to **AssetLib** tab
-3. Search for "Planar Reflection System"
-4. Download and install

-### Method 2: Manual Installation
+### Method 1: Manual Installation
-1. Download the latest release from [Releases](https://github.com/yourusername/planar-reflection-system/releases)
+1. Download the latest release code from Github
-2. Extract to your project's `addons/` folder:
+2. Just copy the entire  `addons/` folder to your Godot res:// folder.
+3. If you already have a `addons/` folder, all you need is to paste the `PlanarReflectorCpp/` folder in there

+## Method 2: AssetLib (WiP - coming soon)